California leaders strike public pension reform deal

 Union leaders panned the deal between Brown and fellow Democrats who control the legislature and hope to drum up support for his tax measure on the November ballot by showing voters they can tackle big challenges.

-California faces a huge liability for funding the nation’s largest public pension system, but other states and cities also have enormous pension funding gaps and will be watching the state closely.
+California faces a huge liability for funding the nation’s largest public pension system, but other states and cities also have huge pension funding gaps and will be watching the state closely.

 Brown did not get everything he wanted from lawmakers, such as a hybrid plan that would funnel some contributions into 401(k)-style accounts, and some of the deal’s measures will not affect current employees.

-But Brown told a news event in Los Angeles that the changes would ensure the state’s pension system would be sustainable.
+But Brown said at a press event in Los Angeles that the changes would ensure the state’s pension system would be sustainable.

 “We have lived beyond our means,” he said.
 “The chickens are coming home to roost and this is just one in a series of countermeasures that will be required over the next decade.”